jimpriest/git-jira-branch-delete/README.md

 There is an example credentials file included in the repository.
 Rename to credentials.py and enter your information.

+Modify the status in deletebranch to whatever you use in your Jira project:

+ticketstatusfordelete = ["Done", "Pending Release"]

 ### Running

 python branchdelete.py